Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

 \subsubsection{Ultraviolet Gravitational Objects}

-Black holes are expected to appear near the cut-off scale $\Lambda_P^{(5)}$, when the coupling to 5D gravitons becomes non-perturbative.
-However, in the case of the benchmark scenario \#2, we saw that the coupling of the energy-momentum tensor of the SM to the linear superposition of KK-gravitons is suppressed by $\Lambda_P^{(4)}$ instead of $\Lambda_P^{(5)}$, so one expects that the couplings of the brane-localized SM fields to the tower of KK-gravitons remains perturbative well above $\Lambda_P^{(5)}$, questioning the possibility of producing black holes in trans-Planckian collisions of SM particles.
-However, once the linear superposition of KK-gravitons with a trans-Planckian energy leaves the $J/V$-brane, where it was perturbatively produced through SM fields in a trans-Planckian collision, it will interact with all the KK-gravitons, including those whose wave functions vanish on the $J/V$-brane.
-This last process is non-perturbative above $\Lambda_P^{(5)}$ and will produce a black hole.
-Near this threshold, the black holes are dominated by quantum corrections, we speak about Quantum Black Holes (QBHs) \cite{Rizzo:2006zb, Alberghi:2006km, Meade:2007sz, Casadio:2008qy, Calmet:2008dg, Gingrich:2009hj, Gingrich:2010ed, Dvali:2010gv, Nicolini:2011nz, Mureika:2011hg, Calmet:2012fv, Kilic:2012wp, Belyaev:2014ljc, Arsene:2016kvf} which need a complete theory of quantum gravity to be described.
+Black holes are expected to appear near the cutoff scale $\Lambda_P^{(5)}$, when the coupling to 5D gravitons becomes nonperturbative.
+However, in the case of the benchmark scenario \#2, we saw that the coupling of the energy-momentum tensor of the SM to the linear superposition of KK-gravitons is suppressed by $\Lambda_P^{(4)}$ instead of $\Lambda_P^{(5)}$, so one expects that the couplings of the brane-localized SM-fields to the tower of KK-gravitons remains perturbative well above $\Lambda_P^{(5)}$, questioning the possibility of producing black holes in trans-Planckian collisions of SM-particles.
+However, once the linear superposition of KK-gravitons with a trans-Planckian energy leaves the $J/V$-brane, where it was perturbatively produced through SM-fields in a trans-Planckian collision, it will interact with all the KK-gravitons, including those whose wave functions vanish on the $J/V$-brane.
+This last process is nonperturbative above $\Lambda_P^{(5)}$ and will produce a black hole.
+Near this threshold, the black holes are dominated by quantum corrections, we speak about quantum black holes (QBH's) \cite{Rizzo:2006zb, Alberghi:2006km, Meade:2007sz, Casadio:2008qy, Calmet:2008dg, Gingrich:2009hj, Gingrich:2010ed, Dvali:2010gv, Nicolini:2011nz, Mureika:2011hg, Calmet:2012fv, Kilic:2012wp, Belyaev:2014ljc, Arsene:2016kvf} which need a complete theory of quantum gravity to be described.
 Besides, the lightest QBH, the Planckion \cite{Treder:1985kb, Dvali:2016ovn}, is the last stage of the evaporation of a semi-classical black hole by Hawking radiation.
 In some models, this black hole remnant \cite{Koch:2005ks, Dvali:2010gv, Bellagamba:2012wz, Alberghi:2013hca} is stable and one can speculate that it can constitute a part of dark matter \cite{Conley:2006jg, Dvali:2010gv, Nakama:2018lwy}.
-There are also a large number of KK-gravitons below the TeV scale whose wave functions vanish on the $J/V$-brane, where the SM fields are localized (c.f.
-Subsection~\ref{KK_scalar_20}): these KK-gravitons interact only with gravity in the bulk, and constitute a natural hidden sector which could be populated by black hole evaporation during the early Universe.
+There are also a large number of KK-gravitons below the TeV-scale whose wave functions vanish on the $J/V$-brane, where the SM-fields are localized (cf. Subsection~\ref{KK_scalar_20}): these KK-gravitons interact only with gravity in the bulk, and constitute a natural hidden sector which could be populated by black hole evaporation during the early Universe.